hyperactive-project/Hyperactive/docs/source/api_reference/optimizers/index.rst

 All optimizers inherit from :class:`~hyperactive.base.BaseOptimizer` and share the same interface: the ``solve()`` method to run optimization, and configuration via the ``experiment`` and ``search_space`` parameters.

-Hyperactive provides optimizers from three backends:
+Hyperactive provides optimizers from four backends:

 .. list-table::
    :widths: 25 75